 The city of Kanazawa has many historical areas that are well-preserved including a samarai district and several geisha districts.
 When you step onto these small winding streets with wooden buildings (which result in an amazing scent pervading the air) you can imagine what it must have been like to live in Japan centuries ago.

 The most popular geisha zone to visit is the Higashiyama Higashi Chaya District.
 We learned that it has one of the most photographed streets in Japan.
-We ate dinner in the area one night and were delighted when a geisha stopped into the restaurant we were eating in to take out food.
+We ate dinner in the area one night and were delighted when an actual, real geisha stopped into the restaurant we were eating in to take out food.

 The crown jewel of Kanazawa attractions is the stunningly beautiful and serene Kenroku-en Garden.
 It was originally crelated in the 1600s, burned and destroyed during a great fire in the 1700s, and rebuilt in the 1800s.
 It’s one of the three great gardens of Japan.
 Even though there were plenty of visitors during our time there, it’s still possible to find quiet spots and enjoy the beauty of the place.
 Note: getting there requires climbing a bit of a hill and there are some spots within the garden that include stairs.